jgaucin03/CAIxIEEE-TinyML-Workshop/README.md

   <img  src="./images/Tf_step7.png">

-  - BUT for workshop, we give them the data (Don’t want them copying and pasting 1190 lines of code for punch and for flex each)
+  - BUT for workshop, we give the data (Don’t want copying and pasting 1190 lines of code for punch and for flex each)

 <br/><br/><br/><br/>
 # Inference